swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 - "Use comparisons to select data based on value."
 - "Select values or NaN using a Boolean mask."
 ---
+## First note about Pandas DataFrames/Series

+A [DataFrame][pandas-dataframe] is a collection of [Series][pandas-series];
+The DataFrame is the way Pandas represents a table, and Series is the data-structure Pandas use to represent a column.

+Pandas is built on top of the [Numpy][numpy] library, which in practice means that most of the methods defined for Numpy' Arrays apply to Pandas' Series/DataFrames.

+What makes Pandas so attractive is the powerful interface to access individual records of the table, proper handling of missing values, and relational-databases operations between DataFrames.

 ## Use `DataFrame.iloc[..., ...]` to select values by numerical index.

 *   Can specify location by numerical index analogously to 2D version of character selection in strings.